maxgdev/kodflix/README.md

 ### `Where is the live demo?`

-The live demo will be hosted on heroku.
+The live demo will be hosted on heroku: https://kodflix-maxgdev.herokuapp.com/
-Coming soon...